Treatment-induced shrinking of tumour aggregates: A nonlinear volume-filling chemotactic approach: Experimental results of TMZ effect on glioblastoma

-{Using clinically relevant concentrations \cite{roos2007apoptosis} the total number of cells in the biospheres does not seem to be significantly impacted by the TMZ treatment.
-However, the mean size of the GBMG5 cell aggregates decreases when TMZ is introduced weekly as compared to control cultures (Figure \ref{fig: fig1} (I)), suggesting that in the presence of the treatment, GBMG5 cells tend to self-organize into smaller and more compact cell clusters. }
+{Using clinically relevant concentrations of TMZ \cite{roos2007apoptosis}, the total number of cells in the biospheres does not seem to be significantly impacted by the TMZ treatment.
+However, the mean size of the GBMG5 cell aggregates decreases when TMZ is introduced weekly as compared to control cultures (Figure \ref{fig: data1}), suggesting that in the presence of the treatment, GBMG5 cells tend to self-organize into smaller and more compact cell clusters. }

-{Another observation supporting a tendency for GBM cells to form more compact structures with higher intracelluar adhesion under this type of treatment is the increased expression of claudin, a marker of tight junctions formed between cells (Figure \ref{fig: fig2}).
-In Figure \ref{fig: fig2} we have GBMG5 cells that were cultured for 14 days until the formation of cell aggregates could be observed, and the cultures were treated with different doses of TMZ until day 23.
+{Another observation supporting a tendency for GBM cells to form more compact structures with higher intracelluar adhesion under this type of treatment is the increased expression of claudin, a marker of tight junctions formed between cells.
+In Figure \ref{fig: fig2} we show GBMG5 cells that were cultured for 14 days until the formation of cell aggregates could be observed, and the cultures were treated with different doses of TMZ until day 23.
 Furthermore, cell aggregates were fixed then labeled with an anti-claudin antibody.
 The degree of staining was determined in a double-blind experiment.
-As one can observe from the images of Figure \ref{fig: fig2} (left), the cell aggregates seem to be smaller and more compact when TMZ is present compared to the control group (top left figure), and these cultures are associated with higher levels of claudin (see Figure \ref{fig: fig2} (right)). }
+From Figure \ref{fig: fig2} (left), the cell aggregates seem to be smaller and more compact when TMZ is present, panel d), compared to the control group in a).
+These cultures are associated with higher levels of claudin (see Figure \ref{fig: fig2}, right). }

-{Inspired by these observations and results presented in \cite{maurer2019loss,kim2014cd44,chen2018feedforward}, we propose a general model for the chemotaxis-driven formation of cell clusters and shrinking of the aggregates via the action of a non-cytotoxic drug whose effect would be characterised by a change in the mechanical properties of cells that would just modify their packing properties.
-Moreover, we also consider a second scenario where the treatment would also affect cell proliferation and compare the results obtained.}
+Inspired by these observations and results presented in \cite{maurer2019loss,kim2014cd44,chen2018feedforward}, we propose a general model for the chemotaxis-driven formation of cell clusters and shrinking of the aggregates via the action of a non-cytotoxic drug. {We propose a novel approach based on a mechano-transduction mechanism, where GBM cells have the ability to change their mechanical properties in contact with the non-cytotoxic drug}.
+We also consider a second scenario where the treatment would also affect cell proliferation and compare the results obtained.